fbanning/gened2023-slides/README.md

-This is the repository for the slides of my presentation at SSC 2023 in Glasgow.
+This is the repository for the slides of my presentation at GENED meeting 2023 in Bamberg.

 **"How Schwartz values influence social networks in the workplace"**
 Frederik Banning, Marcin Czupryna, Bogumił Kamiński